Introduction: Sunflower Style Concrete Planter

 Step 3: Preparing the Other Half of the Mold

-We have Prepared the outer mold, but if we pour the concrete now, there won't be any place left for the plant itself (obviously).
+We've Prepared the outer mold, but if we pour the concrete now, there won't be any place left for the plant itself (obviously).
 So we will need to make something which will help us to create the void where our plant will go.

-Now cut them out and glue them together as shown in the image above.
+Cut them out and glue them together as shown in the image above.

 Now take 80 grit sandpaper and smooth the edges, then proceed doing the same with 120 grit sandpaper.